abg/dbsake/docs/subcommands.rst

    Specify the .frm files to generate a CREATE TABLE command from.

+.. versionadded:: 1.0.2
+   Support for indexes with a prefix length in binary .frm files; e.g. KEY (blob_value(255))

 .. versionchanged:: 1.0.2
    Views are parsed from .frm files rather than skipped.